aleshaleksey/fansys23/12-equipment-economy.md

 **Cure**: A cure can be either "natural" or "supernatural".
 A "natural" cure cures the specific disease it is concocted to cure.
 A "supernatural" cure cures any disease, poison or condition of an equivalent or lower class.
 A "supernatural" cure that can cure S class conditions is called a "panacea".
 Wars have been fought over the secrets of the panacea and alchemists skilled enough to concoct them.
 Natural cures last for no longer than a month after production.
 Supernatural cures keep their powers as [dictated by the laws of enchantment](13-crafting-imbuing.md#permanency-and-enchantment-quality-items).
 Creation of a supernatural cure or panacea requires the alchemist to know "[Cure](08-spell-list.md#cure)".

-**Poison**: In most societies most poisons are not readily available (except perhaps basic rat poison or bee venom), however it is available for those who know where to look.
+**Poison**: In most societies most poisons are not readily available (except perhaps basic rat poison or bee venom) due to the ease with which it can be used to bring down a society's elites.
+However it is available for those who know where to look.
 Since the more effective poisons are extracted from monsters, the ingredients can be expensive and difficult to come by.
 Thus one needs not only a skilled alchemist to extract them, but also exceptional 'hunters' to track them down and harvest them in the first place.
-Lastly, as such poisons are extremely dangerous to the leaders of most kingdoms, their availability is further limited.
 Details on particular poisons are found in ["Chapter 14: Poisons and Diseases"](14-poisons-and-diseases.md#poisons-and-diseases).

 **Healing Potion**: Healing potions are a exceptional concoction capable of instantly healing wounds.
 However, since they require the alchemist to expend their own blood or life-force to create, the price likewise tends to be 'exceptional'.
 A class I healing potion restores 1HP, a class II healing potion restores 2HP and so on.
 On a battlefield and in the wilderness this can be the difference between life and death.
 Creation of a healing potion requires the alchemist to know ["Least Heal"](08-spell-list.md#least-heal).

 **Vitality Potion**: A vitality potion is an exceptional concoction that restores MP and SP, as determined at the creation of the potion.
 However, since it requires the alchemist to expend their own blood or life-force to create, the price likewise tends to be 'exceptional'.
 A class I vitality potion restores [3d4+3] MP or SP.
 A class II vitality potion restores [5d4+3] SP/MP, a class III restores [7d4+3] SP/MP and so on.
 Creation of a vitality potion requires the alchemist to know ["Least Rest"](08-spell-list.md#least-rest).

 **Potion of Second Life**: This exceptional potion recreates the effect of the ["Healing Seed"](08-spell-list.md#healing-seed) spell cast at the lowest level when imbibed (or more correctly, fed to the patient).
-As with any healing potion, its creator must pour their own vitality when creating it.
+As with any healing potion, its creator must immbue it with their own vitality when creating it.
 Creation of this potion requires the alchemist to know "Healing Seed".

 **Spirit Bleach**: This is a concoction which removes supernatural influences upon an entity's alignment, hence removing "divine", "profane" or "elemental" alignment, if it is caused by coming into contact with material, spells, or enchanted objects or locations that endow such an alignment upon a character.
 It has no effect on characters whose deeds and beliefs have caused them to be so aligned.